FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 - Mass Extractors are upgraded individually
 - Factories can't be built T2 or T3, thus can only be built T1 and are upgraded individually and sequentially (T1 -> T2 -> T3)

+Regarding Experimentals:
-Regarding Experimentals, they are built by Tech Level 3 Engineers and/or an ACU upgraded to build Tech Level 3.
+- they are built by Tech Level 3 Engineers and/or an ACU upgraded to build Tech Level 3.
+- Each faction has unique Experimentals

 ### Factory Headquarters